geoworo/geoworo/README.md

 ### Hi!

-I'm George, a developer currently located in Novosibirsk.
+I'm George, an amateur developer currently located in Novosibirsk.
-I'm currently learning Java.
+I'm learning Java.

 <!--
 **geoworo/geoworo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.